smugcloud/mesos-fw/README.md

 Available Commands:
-  help        Help about any command launch      A brief description of your command
+  help        Help about any command launch      Launch a Docker image

 Flags:
   -h, --help   help for mesos-fw